MatthewMcDade13/PureJson/README.md

 	// use pj_parseObj if root of json is an object, otherwise use pj_parseArray pj_Object* json = pj_parseObj(jsonstr.c_str());

+	// There is also a simple RAII wrapper for the root object available if you so choose
+	// pj::ObjectRoot json = pj_parseObj(jsonstr.c_str());

 	double version = pj_objGetNum(json, "version");